interledger-deprecated/ilp-kit/README.md

 `LEDGER_CURRENCY_CODE` | `USD`
 `LEDGER_CURRENCY_SYMBOL` | `$`
 `LEDGER_PUBLIC_HTTPS` | `API_PUBLIC_HTTPS`

+## Advanced Mode
+ILP kit UI comes with an "advanced mode" for developers and advanced users.
+You can activate it with a hot-key: `option+d` on Mac or `alt+d` on Windows.

 ## Architecture
 ILP kit consists of a [Node.js](https://github.com/nodejs/node) (developed on v6.9.1) backend (REST API) and a client built using [React](https://github.com/facebook/react).